-The following information is NOT under any circumstances a manual for practicing powered paragliding.
-We would like to advise you of important information to increase safer flights and security while flying the Charger Trike.
+The following information is NOT under any circumstances a manual for practising paramotoring.
+We would like to advise you of important information to increase safer flights and security while flying the Charger 2 Trike.

 Paraglider Preparation

 After unpacking and laying out the paramotoring glider in a slight horseshoe pattern, the following checks must be made: